 Interpreting Four-Panel Progs: Taking the Next Step in Your Forecasting Apprenticeship

-Your first step as an apprentice forecaster is to master the time codes listed below each panel.
+As the upper-right panel on the standard four-panel prog (below) indicates (the upper-right panel includes sea-level pressure isobars... more details in a moment), this historic East-Coast low-pressure system was predicted to be quite formidable at the time this forecast was valid.
+"Time" is a key word here because your first responsibility as an apprentice forecaster is to master the time codes listed below each of the four panels.
 After all, if you don’t know the time when the model was initialized and the forecast time when the prog is valid, you might apply the guidance to the wrong future time, causing your forecast to “bust.”

-Let's get up close and personal with initialization and forecast times by zooming into the code below the upper-left panel (see image below).
-First of all, the "WRF-NMM" indicates that we've accessed the WRF model (in case you're wondering, the "NMM" stands for "Nonhydrostatic Mesoscale Model").
+Let's get up close and personal with initialization and forecast times by zooming into the code below the upper-right panel (see image below).
+First of all, the "NEMS-NMMb" indicates that we've accessed the NAM (North American Model).
+In case you're wondering, the "NMM" stands for "Nonhydrostatic Mesoscale Model."

 Although it might seem a bit tedious to you, always remember to check the time and date that a specific prog is valid before you use it to make your forecast.
 There's nothing more embarrassing to a forecaster than using the wrong computer guidance!

 Okay, let's get down to brass tacks and learn how to interpret the four panels on a standard prog.